Cape Town Airport

 Car rental companies represented at the airport include Hertz, Avis, National Alamo, Budget, Europcar and Tempest.

-A taxi to from Cape Town international Airport to the centre of Cape Town takes approximately 20 minutes and the cost may vary, depending on the time of day and number of passengers between R150 to R220 with fares up to 50% more at night.
+A taxi to from Cape Town international Airport to the centre of Cape Town takes approximately 30 minutes and the cost may vary, depending on the time of day and number of passengers, generally amounting to between R150 to R250, with fares up to 50 percent more at night.
 Only Touch Down Taxis, the authorised airport taxi company, is allowed to operate from the airport.
 You can call them on: +27 (0)21 919 4659 to reserve ahead.
 There are also many private taxis drivers and some hotels operate courtesy shuttles.

 ATMs, bars, restaurants and currency exchange facilities are available throughout the airport.
 There are several shops, including duty-free in the International Departures' section.
 A VAT refund service is available by the International check in desk.
 Hotels reservations and tourist information are available in the International Terminal.
 There is a Vodacom shop in International Arrivals where visitors can buy local SIM cards for their mobile phones.